 If you are looking specifically for the history of the hotel industry, please check our article on History of the Hotel Industry.

-Here, we drove you down the memory lane looking at the historical background of the hospitality industry on the overall.
+Here, in this article, we intend to drive you down the memory lane looking at the historical background of the hospitality industry on the overall.

 2. Medieval Period for the hospitality industry